suman021999/SPARK/readme.md

-Fo Front end we use reactjs with besic css and js and also use lots of packges like react-icons, react-router-dom and axios
+For Front end we use reactjs with besic css and js and also use lots of packges like react-icons, react-router-dom and axios